chenweigao/vueblog/docs/blog/2018/splicer.md

 ## Bandwidth and Resolution

-Power delay profile has it resolution, which we can see form the picture, the time resolution($\tau$) of the derived PDP from CSI is limited by the bandwidth of the transmitted signal, in mathematic theory, is $$\bigtriangleup \tau = \frac{1}{B}$$, that's means the resolution is decided by the signal bandwidth, **wider bandwidth** leads to higher resolution.
+Power delay profile has it resolution, which we can see form the picture, the time resolution($\tau$) of the derived PDP from CSI is limited by the bandwidth of the transmitted signal, in mathematic theory, is $\bigtriangleup \tau = \frac{1}{B}$, that's means the resolution is decided by the signal bandwidth, **wider bandwidth** leads to higher resolution.

 However, channel bandwidth of commodity Wi-Fi is regulated by the 802.11 protocol, 20MHz in 802.11 a/g and 40MHz in 802.11n.
 Take 802.11n as an example, the power delay profile resolution is up to 50ns, which leads to 15m resolution in measuring the multipath lengths.